What are the age groups and the ability levels of the players?

 If we sign up with someone will they room together?

-We strongly recommend that you sign up with a roommate particularly if this is your first time at camp.
-On the registration form please fill out the roommate request part so we know who to pair you up with.
+We strongly recommend that you sign up with a roommate, particularly if this is your first time at camp.
+On the online registration, please fill out the roommate request part so we know whom to pair you up with.
 This is particularly important if you are part of a big group.
-Players will be placed 2 to a room as per University and local fire department rules.
+Players will be placed 2 in a room as per University and local fire department rules.

 What if we do not sign up with a friend?